 - 3. Ensure that adequate procedures are in place for the review of the Corporation's public disclosure of financial information extracted or derived from the Corporation's financial statements, other than the financial statements, management's discussion and analysis and annual and interim earnings press releases. - 4.
 Review the financial information contained in prospectuses, annual information form, and other reports or documents containing similar financial information before recommending their approval to the Board and their disclosure or filing with the applicable regulatory authorities. - 5.
 Review with management and the external auditor the quality and not only the acceptability of the Corporation's accounting policies and any changes proposed thereto, including (i) all major accounting policies and practices used, (ii) any alternative treatments of financial information that have been discussed with management, the impact of their use and the treatment recommended by the external auditor, and (iii) any other important communications with management with respect thereto, and review the disclosure and impact of contingencies and the reasonableness of the provisions, reserves and estimates that may have a material impact on financial reporting. - 6.
-Review with the external auditor any audit problems or difficulties and management's response thereto and resolve any disagreement between management and the external auditor regarding financial reporting. - 7.
-Review periodically the Corporation's Disclosure Policy to ensure that it is in compliance with applicable legal and regulatory requirements and make recommendations to the Board if required.
+Review with the external auditor any audit problems or difficulties and management's response thereto and resolve any disagreement between management and the external auditor regarding financial reporting. - Review periodically the Corporation's Disclosure Policy to ensure that it is in compliance with applicable legal and regulatory requirements and make recommendations to the Board if required. - B. With respect to disclosure controls and procedures and internal controls - Monitor the quality and integrity of the Corporation's financial and accounting systems and information management systems as well as the existence and proper operation of disclosure controls and procedures and internal control over financial reporting through discussions with management and the internal and external auditors. - 2.
+Review periodically management's report assessing the effectiveness of the disclosure controls and procedures. - 3.
+Review with the person responsible for the legal affairs of the Corporation, the Corporate Secretary and/or the Assistant Secretary, legal compliance matters, significant litigations and other legal matters that could have a significant impact on the Corporation's financial statements. - 4.
+Establish and, if needed, review procedures for the receipt, retention and processing of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters, including the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - 5.
+Establish and, if needed, review procedures for "whistleblower protection" established to ensure that no employee of the Corporation and its subsidiaries or business units are discharged or otherwise penalized for reporting in good faith to his supervisor or to any competent authorities, potential violations of any laws or regulations applicable to the Corporation. - 6.
+Help the Board fulfil its responsibility to ensure that the Corporation complies with applicable statutory and regulatory requirements.

-B. With respect to disclosure controls and procedures, internal controls and risk management
+C. With respect to risk management